ssddanbrown/inlets/README.md

 ## Do you use inlets?
 Sponsor the author

-Alex is the maintainer of inlets, if you use the project, become a sponsor on GitHub.
+Alex is the maintainer of inlets, if you use the project in some way, support it by becoming a sponsor on GitHub.

 <a href="https://github.com/sponsors/inlets/">
 <img alt="Sponsor this project" src="https://github.com/alexellis/alexellis/blob/master/sponsor-today.png" width="90%">
 </a>

+You can become a sponsor as an individual or as a corporation, check out the tiers to find which is right for you.

 [Find out more now](https://github.com/sponsors/inlets/)

-## About inlets
+## About inlets OSS

-inlets uses a websocket to create a tunnel between a client and a server.
+inlets OSS uses a websocket to create a tunnel between a client and a server.
 The server is typically a machine with a public IP address, and the client is on a private network with no public address.

+inlets OSS is for hobbyists only and has no guarantee or warranty of any kind.

-inlets is considered production-ready, but you should do some testing before you depend on it.
-For a commercially-supported solution, see [inlets PRO](https://inlets.dev/), which enables additional use-cases, has more thorough testing and secure defaults.
+For a commercially-supported solution, see [inlets PRO](https://inlets.dev/), which has secure defaults and thorough testing.

 ### Private or public tunnels?